markdecl/russian-learning-app/README.md

 ## Credits:

 ## Will you accept pull requests?
-Absolutely - get in touch if you want to contribute.
+Absolutely - please get in touch if you want to contribute.